hendrikebbers/ort-scan-hedera/README.md

 | MPL-2.0            | :white_check_mark: |
 | Python-2.0         | :white_check_mark: |

-Info:
+### Notes

 - The LGPL-2.1-only license is not needed at runtime and can be refactored
 - Hibernate is licensed LGPL-2.1-or-later
 - We depend on "Maven:org.tukaani:xz:1.9" that should be updated to 1.10 to be under BSD0.
 For the given verdsion no license is defined
--

-Problem at license check: invalid: send@0.19.1 /tmp/tmp.cO0My85xIU/hedera-mirror-node/hedera-mirror-rest/node_modules/swagger-stats/node_modules/send
+- Problem at license check: invalid: send@0.19.1 /tmp/tmp.cO0My85xIU/hedera-mirror-node/hedera-mirror-rest/node_modules/swagger-stats/node_modules/send

 ## hedera-mirror-node-explorer